Juan Rodriguez (trader): Report of Adriaen Block

 Block closed his report by writing that he knew of no other crewman who stayed behind but Rodrigues.
 The natives, who preferred the goods and ironware sold by Rodrigues over their own, seemed to have accepted him as the island's first merchant.

 By the autumn of 1613, three Dutch ships had arrived: De Tijger, captained by Block; the Fortuyn, captained by Hendrick Christiaensen; and the Nachtegaal, captained by Mossel.
 This time it was Christiaensen who wrote about Rodrigues.
 His log states that Rodrigues came aboard the Nachtegaal, presented himself as a freeman, and offered to work for Christiaensen trading furs.
 The historical record leaves us with few details about the remainder of the life of Jan Rodrigues.

+Legacy

 A mural created by Creative Arts Workshops for Kids in 2009, in sponsorship with the Harlem River Park Task Force, Harlem Community Development Corporation and New York State Department of Transportation, depicts an image of Jan Rodrigues as he might have appeared in 1613.